agvelazquez/Python-porgramming-course-UNSAM/README.md

 # Python-porgramming-course-UNSAM
-Some interesting codes I have developed during the course
+Some interesting scripts I have developed during the course